Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Fermionic to Bosonic Mapping

 A consistent mapping requires that $P^{r}$, representing the bosonic self-energy, can be expressed as the sum of diagrams built from well-defined bosonic constituents of $S^r[\varphi^r]$.
 To that end, we study the structure of $P^{r}(q)$.
 Inserting Eq.~\eqref{eq:U_irreducible_vertex} in Eq.~\eqref{eq:polarization}, we find

-where "s-wave" represent integration over the momentum-frequency argument $A_{\text{s-wave}} := \int_k A_k$, emphasizing the projection of the momentum dependence to the corresponding s-wave component.
-The first term Eq.~\ref{eq:polarization_layedout_bare}, the ``bare'' polarization, plays the role of a zeroth-order bosonic self-energy, while the second term Eq.~\ref{eq:polarization_layedout_bare} gives a ``correlated'' part.
-Diagrammatically, $\mathcal{I}^r$ sums all (fermionic) Feynman diagrams of the vertex excluding those $U$-reducible in channel $r$, see Eq.~\ref{eq:U_irreducible_vertex}.
+where "$s$-wave" represent integration over the momentum-frequency argument $A_{\text{$s$-wave}} := \int_k A_k$, emphasizing the projection of the momentum dependence to the corresponding $s$-wave component.
+Disregarding self-energy corrections for the moment, the first term Eq.~\eqref{eq:polarization_layedout_bare}, the ``bare'' polarization, plays the role of a zeroth-order bosonic self-energy, while the second term Eq.~\eqref{eq:polarization_layedout_correlated} gives a ``correlated'' part.
+Diagrammatically, $\mathcal{I}^r$ sums all (fermionic) Feynman diagrams of the vertex excluding those $U$-reducible in channel $r$, see Eq.~\eqref{eq:U_irreducible_vertex}.

-Working diagrammatically, it is possible to identify bosonic constituents in the polarization in the following steps: \begin{enumerate} \item [1.]
-Select an electronic skeleton\footnote{i.e. a diagram without any self-energy correction in its internal lines.} diagram of the correlated part of $P^{r}(q)$.
+Working diagrammatically, it is possible to identify bosonic constituents in the polarization through the following steps: \begin{enumerate} \item [1.]
+Select an electronic skeleton diagram; i.e. omitting all electron self-energy correction in its internal lines, of the correlated part of $P^{r}(q)$.
 Its general structure is